30 best MMO games to play in 2024

 During your adventure, you can pick from a selection of different careers, all of which change the way that you’ll navigate New Eden: Explorer, Industrialist, Enforcer, and Soldier of Fortune.
 What’s more, these also branch off into their own professions, with Enforcers being able to become Mission Runners or Bounty Hunters, whereas a Soldier of Fortune can take up arms as either a Pirate or Faction Militia.

-The Equinox expansion has just launched, offering a host of changes, including new structures and a ship customization tool known as the SKINR.
+The most recent Equinox expansion offered a host of changes, including new structures and a ship customization tool known as the SKINR.
 With plenty of new resources designed to make onboarding new players much easier, it’s a great time to journey into the darkest reaches of space.

 Article continues after ad